Beyond calibration: estimating the grouping loss of modern neural networks: Reproducibility statement

 \section{Reproducibility statement}

-All datasets are publicly available (ImageNet-R, ImageNet-C, ImageNet-1K, Yahoo Answers Topics) and all models involved are pretrained and publicly available on PyTorch and HuggingFace.
+All datasets are publicly available (ImageNet-R, ImageNet-C, ImageNet-1K, Yahoo Answers Topics) and all models involved are pre\nobreakdash-trained and publicly available on PyTorch and HuggingFace.
 Simulated examples are described in \autoref{sec:app:examples}.
 Detailed experimental methods are given in \autoref{sec:app:imagenet}~and~\ref{sec:app:nlp}.
 Proofs of all theoretical results are listed in \autoref{sec:proofs}.
-The source code for the implementation of the algorithm, experiments, simulations and figures is given as a zip archive on OpenReview\footnote{\url{https://openreview.net/forum?id=6w1k-IixnL8}}.
+The source code for the implementation of the algorithm, experiments, simulations and figures is available on GitHub: \url{https://github.com/aperezlebel/beyond_calibration}.